List of Kamen Rider Black characters: Nobuhiko Akizuki

 Nobuhiko Akizuki is portrayed by Takahito Horiuchi (堀内 孝人, Horiuchi Takahito) in the original series with his Shadow Moon form voiced in most of his appearances by Masaki Terasoma, including the 3D short film Kamen Rider World as the main antagonist and the 40th anniversary film OOO, Den-O, All Riders: Let's Go Kamen Riders as a member of Shocker.
 Shadow Moon also appears in crossover films Kamen Rider × Super Sentai: Super Hero Taisen as a member of Dai Shocker and Kamen Rider × Super Sentai × Space Sheriff: Super Hero Taisen Z as a leading figure in Space Shocker.
-In the reboot, Nobuhiko is portrayed by Tomoya Nakamura (中村 倫也, Nakamura Tomoya).
+The Kamen Rider Black Sun incarnation of Nobuhiko is portrayed by Tomoya Nakamura (中村 倫也, Nakamura Tomoya).